ItaiAxelrad/open-spec/docs/_partials/083100 Access Doors and Panels3.md

       1. Compression spring tubes shall be an anti-corrosive composite, all fasteners shall be Type 316 stainless steel material, and all other hardware shall be zinc plated and chromate sealed.
 [For installation in highly corrosive environments or when prolonged exposure to hot water or steam is anticipated, specify Type 316 stainless steel hardware].
    1. Finishes:
       1. Factory finish shall be red oxide primed steel.

-   1. EXECUTION
+## Execution

 1. EXAMINATION
    1. Examine substrates and openings for compliance with requirements for installation tolerances and other conditions affecting performance.
 Proceed with installation only after unsatisfactory conditions have been corrected.
 1. INSTALLATION
    1. Install products in strict accordance with manufacturer’s instructions and approved submittals.
 Locate units level, plumb, and in proper alignment with adjacent work.
    1. Test units for proper function and adjust until proper operation is achieved.
    1. Repair finishes damaged during installation.
    1. Restore finishes so no evidence remains of corrective work.
    1. ADJUSTING AND CLEANING
    1. Clean exposed surfaces using methods acceptable to the manufacturer which will not damage finish.
-   1. END OF SECTION